solacecommunity/solace-prometheus-exporter/README.md

       --sol.uri="http://localhost:8080"
                            Base URI on which to scrape Solace.
       --sol.user="admin"   Username for http requests to Solace broker.
       --sol.pass="admin"   Password for http requests to Solace broker.
+Security, dont use this as commandline, please only via config file.
       --sol.timeout=5s     Timeout for trying to get stats from Solace.
-      --sol.sslv           Flag that enables SSL certificate verification for the scrape URI --sol.reset          Flag that enables resetting system/vpn/client/queue stats in Solace --sol.rates          Flag that enables scrape of rate metrics --log.level=info     Only log messages with the given severity or above.
+      --sol.sslv           Flag that enables SSL certificate verification for the scrape URI --sol.reset          Flag that enables resetting system/vpn/client/queue stats in Solace --sol.rates          Flag that enables scrape of additional queue rx/tx rate metrics --log.level=info     Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt  Output format of log messages.
 One of: [logfmt, json]
+      </code></pre>

+### Security

+For Docker you should prefer the ENV (see below)
+Else please place your options in an config file and call the exporter with:

+<pre><code>
+cat /path/to/config/file
+--sol.user="admin"
+--sol.pass="admin"
+...

+solace_exporter @/path/to/config/file
 </code></pre>

 ## Build